 More hosts provide an opportunity to spread out the workloads across more resources in a cluster.
 For clusters with relatively low demand, adding more hosts may not provide a material benefit because the hosts are most likely not experiencing significant levels of contention.
 Adding hosts to a very busy cluster would help reduce points of contention.

 vSAN environments can benefit from hosts running CPUs with higher clock speeds.
+Although, as vSAN improves parallelization though the stack, processor clock speed is not as important as it once was.
 Processors could be replaced for alternatives running higher clock speeds.
 Since CPU processors are typically purchased at the time of a server purchase, processor type and speed is primarily a consideration that may not be a realistic opportunity for improvement until the next hardware refresh.

 Apply VM, in-guest OS and application optimizations, as discovered in step 3

 Opportunities for improved performance may exist at the virtual hardware and configuration level of the VM.
 Some of the optimizations that could be made to improve the performance of a VM include:

 - If applicable, use more than one VMDK.
 Many applications such as Microsoft SQL, Exchange, SharePoint all benefit from the use of multiple storage devices, and is one of the most effective ways to deliver higher levels of performance to VMs running on any type of storage system.
 In the virtual world, this translates to multiple VMDKs.
 This can improve the performance of a VM, especially when paired with the additional guidance below.